Sarwa Review 2026

 Is Sarwa halal?+

 Sarwa lists Shariah certification or screening documentation.
-Readers should still review the current methodology, covered assets, and any purification guidance before investing.
+Check the current methodology, covered assets, and any purification guidance before investing.

 What is Sarwa best for?+

-Sarwa is best evaluated as a Stocks & ETFs platform.
+Sarwa is best evaluated as a Mutual Funds platform.
 Its strongest listed features include Halal investment portfolios, Low minimum investment, Automated investing.

 Who should consider Sarwa?+

-Sarwa is most relevant for readers who need halal investment portfolios.
-It is less suitable if the platform's country availability, pricing tier, or supported products do not match the account the reader actually needs.
+Sarwa is most relevant when you need halal investment portfolios.
+It is less suitable if the platform's country availability, pricing tier, or supported products do not match the account you actually need.

 How much does Sarwa cost?+